Additional health, fitness, & nutrition resources

-Lean Eating Coaching for Men and Lean Eating Coaching for Women – The very successful men’s and women’s fat-loss coaching program we run each year.
+PN Coaching – The very successful online coaching program we run twice a year.
 We provide expert coaches to small groups of motivated clients, and we guarantee their results.
-Plus, there’s $50,000 in prize money for the best transformations in the group.
+Plus, we offer generous prize money for the best transformations in the group.

 Results Fitness – Home of Alwyn Cosgrove’s gym (in Santa Clarita, California), voted one of the top 10 gyms in America by Men’s Health magazine.
 Alwyn is a good friend and often acts as one of my sounding boards for new nutrition and fitness ideas.
 Plus, his gym is a testing ground for many of our nutritional theories.

-The Power of Less – An outstanding book describing author Leo Babauta’s analysis of his own growth and change.
-If you want to understand how change happens and how new habits are actually formed in the real world, there isn’t a better book than this one.
+ZenHabits – Leo Babauta, author of The Power of Less, blogs about his ongoing habit-based growth and change.
+If you want to understand how change happens and how new habits are actually formed in the real world, this is a great starting point.